-- to promote knowledge of vision and aging
+- Knowledge of vision and aging.

-- collaborating with Sections or other SIGs
+- Encouraging continuing education offerings by collaborating with Sections and other SIGs.

-- developing links with geriatricians and gerontologists from other disciplines
+- Developing links with geriatricians and gerontologists from other disciplines.

-- surveying current curriculum trends
+- Surveying current curriculum trends.

-- making recommendations regarding curricula and standards of clinical competency in geriatric optometry/gerontology
+- Making recommendations regarding curricula and standards of clinical competency in geriatric optometry/gerontology.

-- advocating for eye care for older adults both within and outside the profession of optometry.
+- Advocating for eye care for older adults both within and outside the profession of optometry.